 Identifying Exact Email Marketing Frequency is a Myth?

 Email marketing has evolved over time to become more personalized.
 Today, it is more about email marketing automation where marketers deal with automated email workflows, automated drip campaigns, autoresponders, behavioral triggers, and re-engagement campaigns.
-It is not about what number of emails can give you best results, it is more dependent on how much convincing your leads require before they trust you enough to make a purchase.
+It is not about what number of emails can give you the best results, it is more dependent on how much convincing your leads require before they trust you enough to make a purchase.

 When you are building an email campaign in the Aritic Pinpoint campaign builder, you cannot say “I’ll stick to just three emails”.
 Rather if your approach is more like “I will send relevant emails based on how my leads engage and behave”, I’m sure you will find your email campaigns performing better than before.

 But I want a fixed email marketing frequency rate!

-If it is so essential for you to get a statistical benchmark to identify the correct number of emails, then let me explain you the concepts of ‘under-mailing’ and ‘over-mailing’ first to understand email marketing send frequency.
+If it is so essential for you to get a statistical benchmark to identify the correct number of emails, then let me explain to you the concepts of ‘under-mailing’ and ‘over-mailing’ first to understand email marketing send frequency.

 Apart from a decrease in email engagement, over-emailing will pave way for delivery issues.
 Your messages may not reach the inbox of your subscribers.
 Instead of getting the users’ attention, this will drive them away from your brand.

 Again, under-mailing may kill the interest of your users that had convinced them to subscribe in the first place.
 The email marketing frequency is a debatable topic because there is no way to identify the exact number of emails that will give results.
 It varies according to businesses, time and business model.
 Let’s take an instance of the eCommerce companies.

-According to Omnisend, an eCommerce email marketing blog, bigger the business more are the orders.
+According to Omnisend, an eCommerce email marketing blog, the bigger the business more are the orders.
 So, the email marketing frequency is going to be different for each company.